gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Surrender!" the service bots boomed in unison, their mechanical voices making keyboards and coffee cups rattle.
-They rolled forward side by side---
+They rolled forward side by side—

----only to jam against each other in the doorway.
+—only to jam against each other in the doorway.
 "Withdraw!"
 They rolled back,
 paused,